Quick Summary of the article:

 1. Cognitive Decline:

-As dementia progresses, cognitive abilities decline, making it difficult for patients to understand and process information.
+As dementia stages progress, cognitive abilities decline, making it difficult for patients to understand and process information.

 This confusion can lead to frustration and aggressive behavior.